-- Software Version number, which indicates the software version. - Document Release Date, which changes each time the document is updated.

-Software Release Date, which indicates the release date of this version of the software.
+- Software Version number, which indicates the software version. - Document Release Date, which changes each time the document is updated. - Software Release Date, which indicates the release date of this version of the software.

-$To check for recent updates or to verify that you are using the most recent edition of a document, go to: \\ \textbf{http://h20230.www2.hp.com/selfsolve/manuals}$
+To check for recent updates or to verify that you are using the most recent edition of a document, go to: https://softwaresupport.hp.com/.

-This site requires that you register for an HP Passport and sign in.
-To register for an HP Passport ID, go to: http://h20229.www2.hp.com/passport-registration.html Or click the New users - please register link on the HP Passport login page.
+This site requires that you register for an HP Passport and to sign in.
+To register for an HP Passport ID, click Register on the HP Support site or click Create an Account on the HP Passport Ingin page.